wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 = How does the daily_random mode work? =

 It will show random videos from your site, changing each day.
 It can make interesting for your users visiting your site daily.

+= Are the videos displayed responsive? =

+Yes, if you choose to show one per line (just one column).

 = Can I add my own CSS to customize the video titles? =